danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

       b; // 180
       ```

-Two outcomes from the same code means we still have nondeterminism, but it's at the fuinction (event) ordering level rather than at the statement ordering level
+Two outcomes from the same code means we still have nondeterminism, but it's at the function (event) ordering level rather than at the statement ordering level

 In other words, it's more deterministic than threads would have been

 ### Concurrency

-Concurrency is when two or more "processes" are executing simultaneosly over the same period, regardless of wheter their individual operations happen in parallel or not
+Concurrency is when two or more "processes" are executing simultaneously over the same period, regardless of whether their individual operations happen in parallel or not

 You can think of concurrency as process-level or task-level parallelism, as opposed to operation-level parallelism (separate-processor threads)